 Marx’s vision is in a sense the opposite of Thomas Browne’s, as summarized by Sebald above.
 Where Browne saw life — our paradigm for society and thence history — as a parabola that, after reaching its zenith, descended in an arc into darkness, Marx saw it instead as an exponential progression, extending ever more rapidly to the heavens, like the chart of housing prices just before the crash.

 Being a child of the 20th century, I had a hard time seeing history as an impersonal force.
+Its tragedies seem very personal.
 I also had difficulty with the idea of a predetermined path, ending in utopia, which seemed at least to contradict the findings from the physical sciences, a fact that would’ve shocked Marx: that the fundamental state of things is uncertain until observed.
 Even rivers are not set.
-They change course over time — quite frequently on the geologic scale.
+They change course over time — on the geologic scale, quite frequently.

-It seemed to me instead that history was more like the weather, or perhaps the ocean — governed at the large scale by innumerable natural forces that pulled against each other like so many vectors, but on the smaller scale bubbling with Chaos, which was then all the rage in mathematics.
+It seemed to me that history was more like the weather, or perhaps the ocean — governed at the large scale by innumerable natural forces that pulled against each other like so many vectors, but on the smaller scale bubbling with Chaos, which was at the time of my undergraduate education all the rage in mathematics.
 I set out, then, to try to understand some of these forces.
 I read Braudel and the Annales school, William McNeill, and of course Jared Diamond, all of whom identified currents and tidal forces in the ocean of history.

 From the standpoint of a single culture or locality, things certainly seem to rise and fall, just as if one stands on a beach, one will experience the repeated shifting of the tides and subsequent erosion of the shore.
 But what are the tides from the standpoint of the ocean?
-The erosion of one beach simply leads to its deposition elsewhere.
+The erosion of one beach leads to its deposition elsewhere.
+What is it that declines — versus simply changes?

 History is the story we tell ourselves about the past.
 The Christian story is a tragedy: Christ is murdered and everyone’s a sinner.
 But, as Browne notes, at the end of every tragedy, all the actors, even those killed on stage, are resurrected and take a bow before the director.
 Indeed, for someone like Calvin, the script was set and all you could do was read your lines.